Alex-Jamshidi/cv/README.md

 #### Langley Park School for Boys (2001 - 2008)
 - A Levels: Mathematics (A), Physics (A), Chemistry (B)
 - GCSEs: 4 A*, 7 A
+- Represented my school and borough in mathematics competitions reguarly

 ## Hobbies